MicrosoftDocs/sql-docs/docs/relational-databases/replication/configure-iis-for-web-synchronization.md

 -   RMO: [How to: Configure a Subscription to Use Web Synchronization (RMO Programming)](http://msdn.microsoft.com/library/ms345207.aspx)

  Web synchronization uses a computer that is running [!INCLUDE[msCoName](../../includes/msconame-md.md)] Internet Information Services (IIS) to synchronize pull subscriptions to merge publications.
-IIS version 5.0, IIS version 6.0, and [!INCLUDE[iisver](../../includes/iisver-md.md)] are supported.
-The Configure Web Synchronization Wizard is not supported on [!INCLUDE[iisver](../../includes/iisver-md.md)].
+IIS version 5.0, IIS version 6.0, and IIS version 7.0 are supported.
+The Configure Web Synchronization Wizard is not supported on IIS version 7.0.

 > [!IMPORTANT]
 >  Make sure that your application uses only [!INCLUDE[dnprdnlong](../../includes/dnprdnlong-md.md)] or later versions, and that earlier versions of the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] are not installed on the IIS server.
 Earlier versions of the [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] can cause errors.
 These include the following: "The format of a message during Web synchronization was invalid.
 Ensure that replication components are properly configured at the Web server".